not-gate

 How do you create a clock signal—the steady “tick-tock” that tells a CPU when to move to the next instruction—without an external crystal?
 You use an odd number of NOT gates connected in a circle.

-Imagine three NOT gates.
-The output of the third is fed back into the input of the first.
+Imagine three NOT gates wired in a loop.
+The output of the third feeds back into the input of the first.

-• If the first input is 0, the first output is 1.
+1. Suppose the first gate’s input is 0.
+Its output is 1.

-• That 1 goes into the second gate, making its output 0.
+2. That 1 propagates to the second gate, which outputs 0.

-• That 0 goes into the third gate, making its output 1.
+3. That 0 propagates to the third gate, which outputs 1.

-• That 1 is fed back to the start... which immediately forces the first gate to change its output to 0.
+4. That 1 feeds back to the first gate’s input, forcing its output to flip to 0.

 2. Universal Logic (NAND and NOR)